 “Our needs were so different, our go-to-market strategies were so different, and success was measured so differently,” Douglas, who was promoted to president in 2015, said.
 “There were strategic investments we made for Intel that didn’t exactly line up with what we were trying to achieve,” he added.
 “In some cases, we were extending beyond our core value proposition.”

-Independence also means it can make more aggressive deals.
+As an independent company, Wind River can also make more aggressive deals.
 When Intel could put “an investment dollar in silicon versus an investment dollar in our commercial operations, silicon was going to win out every time,” Douglas told Electronic Design.
 Without going into detail about possible targets, he said that “we were exceedingly limited in what kind of deals were could consider.”

 Douglas likens what will happen in factories to what has happened in software-defined networking.
 The telecom industry is shifting over to “white box” switches that run on off-the-shelf processors and customers can alter after installing them in data centers.
 That has tightened the screws on networking companies like Cisco and Juniper Networks, which depend on “black box” hardware paired with their custom software.